dTOOR/TheCyrclePhone4G/Hardware/CAD/2021Enclosure/README.md

-<p>These are the STL files for 2021 The Cyrcle Phone 4G enclosure.</p>
+<p>These are the STL and STEP files for 2021 The Cyrcle Phone 4G enclosure.</p>

 <p>Additional Materials Needed:</p>
 Uses the following eight (8) McMaster Carr screws (4 for the skeleton, 4 for the back shell)